LimbedAndHeadedMachine/sr5tools/Core Concepts/Skills.md

 	**Specializations:** Focus Analysis, Crafting (by focus type)

 ### *Disenchanting*
 This skill governs a character's ability to remove the enchantment from an item.
+Disenchanting uses [[Attributes#Magic|Magic]].
 	**Default:** No
 	**Skill Group:** Enchanting
 	**Specializations:** By type (Alchemical Preparations, Power Foci)

 ### *Assensing*
 Assensing is a magic user's ability to read and interpret fluctuations in the astral world.
 This skill allows practitioners to learn information by reading astral auras.
 Only characters capable of astral perception may take this skill.
+Assensing uses [[Attributes#Intuition|Intuition]].
 	**Default:** No
 	**Skill Group:** None
 	**Specializations:** Aura Reading, Astral Signatures, by aura type (Metahumans, Spirits, Foci, Wards, etc.)

 ### *Astral Combat*
+Fighting in Astral Space requires the Astral Combat skill.
+Combat in the Astral World relies on a very different set of abilities and attributes than physical combatants.
+Astral Combat uses [[Attributes#Willpower|Willpower]].
+	**Default:** No
+	**Skill Group:** None
+	**Specializations:** By specific weapon focus type, by opponents (Magicians, Spirits, Mana Barriers, etc.)

 ### *Arcana*
 Arcana governs the creation of magical formulae used to create spells, foci, and all other manner of magical manipulations.
 Arcana is required to understand formulae that may be purchased over the counter or discovered by other means.
 Arcana uses [[Attributes#Logic|Logic]].
 	**Default:** No